-In my personal experience, the best public board for self-publishing information is The Writer’s Cafe at kboards.com.
+In my personal experience, the best public board for self-publishing information is [a certain writer forum that was bought and ruined by new ownership].
 And the best public board for trade publishing and craft information is at absolutewrite.com.

 I’ve come to that conclusion after three-plus years of watching and reading the boards and a few other boards.
 It’s possible there are better resources out there that I just haven’t found, so if you’ve found a better, more active location then great.
 (And please share.)